 Learn more about our Outreach & Enrollment Toolkit

-The SHS Coordinator Grant Program provides initial funding to employ a Medicaid SHS Program coordinator that is responsible for the program across two or more school districts.
-Taking advantage of collaboration, a single staff member is able to coordinate the SHS program efficiently and effectively between neighboring school districts.
-The model allows school districts to reduce program administration expenses and maximize reimbursement for health-related services for students.
+The SHS Coordinator Grant Program provided initial funding to employ a Medicaid SHS Program Coordinator who was responsible for the program across two or more school districts from 2016-2020.
+Taking advantage of collaboration, this grant program utilized a single staff member to coordinate the SHS program efficiently and effectively between neighboring school districts and partner organizations.
+The model allowed school districts to reduce program administration expenses and maximize reimbursement for health-related services for students.

 The Consortium’s School Health Service (SHS) Advocate award recognizes the efforts of an individual to improve the health of children and support the School Health Service Program.
-Learn more about the SHS Advocate Award and nomination process.
+Learn more about the SHS Advocate Award.